inside

 Which heat pump is the right one?

-• They use free energy from the air, groundwater, or the ground.
+• They use free energy from the air, groundwater, or ground.

 • They cover the heat and hot water needs of a household.

-• They will make your independent of fossil fuels such as oil, gas, or coal.
+• They provide independence from fossil fuels such as oil, gas, and coal.

-• If the drive current is generated from renewable energy, then you are up to 100 % CO2-neutral and thus sustainably climate-friendly.
+• If the drive current is generated from renewable energy, they can achieve up to 100 % carbon neutrality and thus a sustainably climate-friendly approach.

-• You can also cool the house in the summer.
+• They can even cool the house in the summer.

 I have selected my plot, I know the development plan, and I have decided on the type of house.
-My planned house offers ideal conditions for operating a heat pump: It meets the KfW efficiency house standards with outer wall and roof insulation, windows with triple glazing, etc. I can plan space in the garden or cellar for the heat pump which allows for optimal installation conditions.
-However, my property is too small or unsuitable for deep drilling or large-scale installation measures in the ground to tap a heat source.
+My planned house offers ideal conditions for operating a heat pump: it meets the KfW Energy-Efficient House standards thanks to its outer wall insulation and its roof insulation, triple-glazed windows, etc. I can plan space in the garden or cellar for the heat pump, providing ideal installation conditions .
+However, my property is too small or unsuitable for deep drilling or large-scale installation measures in the ground in order to tap a heat source.

 Suitable Kermi system components

 The heat, which is generated in a resource-saving way, must also be stored efficiently and brought into the rooms when needed.
-Additional energy can be saved if the corresponding components and the control technology of the entire system are precisely coordinated.
-These system components work well combined with the Kermi air/water heat pumps in new-builds:
+Additional energy can be saved if the components in question and the control technology of the entire system are precisely coordinated with one another.
+These system components work well in combination with Kermi air/water heat pumps in new builds:

 x-buffer combi buffer and hot water storage tank